-The arrabbiata is a sauce for pasta with a spicy flavor, typical of the hamlet of Ponte Basso and Ponte Alto in the municipality of Castel Sant’Angelo in the province of Rieti and more generally of Lazio.
+The arrabbiata is a sauce for pasta with a spicy flavor, typical of the hamlet of Ponte Basso and Ponte Alto in Castel Sant’Angelo in the province of Rieti and more generally of Lazio.

 Penne all’arrabbiata, a very famous dish of the Italian poor cuisine, have been immortalized by movies such as La grande abbuffata by Marco Ferreri, Roma by Federico Fellini and Sette chili in sette giorni with Carlo Verdone.

 The name would derive from the fact that, by eating this type of pasta, one risks, because of the hot pepper, to become red, just like when one gets angry.
 The main ingredients are penne rigate, peeled tomatoes, garlic, abundant hot pepper, raw parsley, salt, extra virgin olive oil.